5 Benefits of Debt Consolidation

 If you’re struggling to juggle multiple debts at once, consolidating debt may make sense for your wallet.
 Debt consolidation is the process of rolling multiple debts into a single loan, ideally with a lower interest rate.
 As long as you have good credit and can budget properly to make payments each month, the benefits of debt consolidation could include savings, paying off your debt faster and a boost to your credit score.

 On this page

 Debt consolidation is when you roll multiple debt payments into one, typically using a personal loan, balance-transfer credit card or home equity loan.
 This process combines your various monthly payments, making your debt repayment easier to track.
 Some lenders even offer the option to send your loan funds directly to your original creditors.

 Debt consolidation loans are typically unsecured — this means that instead of collateral, lenders will instead focus on your credit history and score to determine your creditworthiness.
 Since these types of loans are a form of personal loans, you’ll receive payment in the form of a lump sum, have fixed monthly payments and may have to pay an origination fee — a one-time administrative fee taken out of your loan funds.

 While it may not be an option for everyone, many borrowers may find that the benefits of a debt consolidation personal loan include streamlining debt repayment, saving money on interest payments and a higher credit score.

 - You can save money

-- You can simplify your budget with fewer monthly bills
+- You can simplify your monthly budget

-- You may be able to lower your monthly payments
+- You may lower your monthly payments

-- Your credit score may go up
+- Your credit score may increase

 1. You can save money